What Is Communication Apprehension and How Do You Beat It?

 4. Positive Visualization

-Another way that you can manage stress and reduce anxiety surrounding communication is positive visualization.
-This involves picturing something positive– such as successfully giving a speech or interacting with someone you just met– in your mind's eye.
+Another way to manage stress and reduce communication anxiety is through positive visualization.
+This involves picturing something positive – such as successfully giving a speech or interacting with someone you just met – in your mind's eye.

-If you're wondering whether this technique is worth trying, you might be interested to know that it's commonly used in professional sports training because it's so effective.
+If you're wondering whether this technique is worth trying, you might be interested to know that it's widely used in professional sports training for its effectiveness.

 5. Power Posing